 |

-necessary to understand the book.
-It is a good choice for scientists
+really necessary to understand the book.
+It is a good choice for scientists or engineers

 Our Price: $74.00